paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-042-low-income-housing-preservation-and-resident-homeownership.md

 (3) **Federal cost limits** — A statement of the applicable Federal cost limits for the market area (or relevant local market area, if applicable) in which the housing is located, which shall explain the limitations under sections 4109 and 4110 of this title of the amount of assistance that the Secretary may provide based on such cost limits.

-(4) **Federal cost limit analysis** — A statement of whether the aggregate preservation rents exceed the Federal cost limits and a direction to the owner to file a plan of action under [section 4107 of this title](./chapter-042-low-income-housing-preservation-and-resident-homeownership.md#section-4107) or submit a second notice of intent under subsection (d) of this section, whichever is applicable.
+(4) **Federal cost limit analysis** — A statement of whether the aggregate preservation rents exceed the Federal cost limits and a direction to the owner to file a plan of action under [section 4107 of this title](./chapter-042-low-income-housing-preservation-and-resident-homeownership.md#section-4107) or submit a second notice of intent under subsection (d), whichever is applicable.

-**(c) Availability to tenants** The Secretary shall make any information provided to the owner under subsections (a) and (b) of this section available to the tenants of the housing, together with other information relating to the rights and opportunities of the tenants.
+**(c) Availability to tenants** The Secretary shall make any information provided to the owner under subsections (a) and (b) available to the tenants of the housing, together with other information relating to the rights and opportunities of the tenants.

 **(d) Second notice of intent**